kubedb/docs/docs/guides/mongodb/concepts/mongodbdatabase.md

 - script:
   - `scriptPath` accepts a directory location at which the operator should mount the .js file.
   - `volumeSource` can be `secret`, `configmap`, `emptyDir`, `nfs`, `persistantVolumeClaim`, `hostPath` etc. The referred volume source should carry the .js file in it.
-  - `podTemplate `specifies pod-related details, like environment variables, arguments, images etc. & lastly there are several `volumeSources` as the subfield of `spec.init.script` like `configMap`, `secret` etc. which actually holds the Mongodb script file.
+  - `podTemplate` specifies pod-related details, like environment variables, arguments, images etc.

 - snapshot:
   - `repository` refers to the repository cr which carries necessary information about the snapshot location .